-The Examination Regulations relating to this course are available at http://www.admin.ox.ac.uk/examregs/2019-20/peinoriestud/studentview/ and https://www.admin.ox.ac.uk/examregs/2019-20/hsoforiestud/studentview/.
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

 BACHELOR OF ARTS IN HEBREW